uos/ros2_tutorial/ex01_first_package/README.md

 ### Environment Variables

-In many situations ROS2 will need additional configuration via environment variables.
+In many situations, ROS2 will need additional configuration via setting environment variables.
 A good way is to add additional environment variables to the `~/.bashrc` file (`~` is the path to your home folder).
 Then they will be set every time a new terminal is started.
 Open the file with Vim (yes with vim) and add the following line to the end of the file:

 ```console
 vi ~/.bashrc